 About Ann McMullan

 Ann McMullan is an education consultant based in Los Angeles, California who works throughout the United States and internationally as a public speaker, writer, and consultant focused on leadership, professional development and educational technology.
 Ann is a frequent speaker at state and national education conferences.
+She serves as Project Director for CoSN’s EmpowerED Superintendents Initiative.

 Prior to her family’s September 2013 move to Los Angeles, Ann McMullan was the Executive Director for Educational Technology in the Klein Independent School District, located just outside Houston, Texas, serving over 50,000 students.
 For sixteen years, Ann led the district team that provides professional development on 21st century instructional strategies to over 4,000 professional educators.
 She was also the district’s lead administrator for the library services department.